tearust/tea-camellia/docs/migrate_evm.md

 Action
 - Update the machine map owner_address

-### RegisterForLayer2 Should we rename to BindingToCml?
-When miner plant a CML.
-The TEA_ID will be bundled with this CML id Sender is the owner of the CML
-Params
-- cml_id

-Verify
-- sender is the CML owner
-- sender is the machine owner

-Action
-- Update machines map. cml_id

 ### UpsertTapp
 Update (if exists) or insert new TApp item in tapp table